UMass-RC/unity-docs/docs/tools/ColabFold.md

 module load uri
 module load MMseqs2/14-7e284-gompi-2021b
+module load cudnn/cuda11-8.4.1.50
+module load cuda/11.4.0
 module load miniconda
 source ~/.bashrc
 conda activate colabfold
 ```

-The command `colabfold_search` shown below is added after activating the conda environment `colabfold-v1.5.0`.
+The command `colabfold_search` shown below is added after activating the conda environment `colabfold`.
 In this case, protein sequences contained in a fasta file are aligned against the UniRef30 (`--db1 uniref30_2202/uniref30_2202_db`) and environmental (`--db3 colabfold_envdb_202108/colabfold_envdb_202108_db`) databases.
 UniRef30 is the default database used to search proteins.
 In order to use the environmental database, the parameter `--use-env `has to be set to 1 in addition to providing the path (`--db3 colabfold_envdb_202108/colabfold_envdb_202108_db`).

 ```
-colabfold_search <path to fasta file> /datasets/bio/colabfold <path to output directory> --db1 uniref30_2202/uniref30_2202_db --db3 colabfold_envdb_202108/colabfold_envdb_202108_db --use-env 1 --use-templates 0
+colabfold_search <path to fasta file> /datasets/bio/colabfold <path to output directory> --db1 uniref30_2202/uniref30_2202_db --db3 colabfold_envdb_202108/colabfold_envdb_202108_db --use-env 1 --use-templates 0 --threads $SLURM_CPUS_ON_NODE
 ```